 Rasam is a South Indian soup.It is prepared with tamarind juice or tomato, pepper and other spices.
 Lentils are added by some along with vegetables.
 In a traditional meal, it follows the sambar course and is followed by curd rice.
 It differs from sambar in that it usually relies on tomatoes for its sourness rather than tamarind, and it is usually much more fluid.

 This is a south indian soup called "Rasam".
 It literally translates as fluid.
 1. Heat oil or butter in a pan, add cumin seeds and a pinch of asafoetida.
 Add chopped cilantro.
 2. Add tamarind paste, let boil for a minute.
 Add two cups of water.
 3. Add 4-5 tsp of rasam powder.
 4. Squeeze 2 big tomatoes.
 Let boil for 15 min uncovered.
 5. Garnish with cilantro (optional).
+Add salt to taste.
 Please leave your comments and suggestions

 Rasam, (Tamil: Rasam; Kannada: Saaru; Telugu: Chaaru ;sanskrit:Rasam; Malayalam: Rasam) is a South Indian soup.
 It is prepared with tamarind juice or tomato, pepper and other spices.
 Lentils are added by some along with vegetables.